Marylebone Cricket Club in New Zealand in 1935–36: The team

 Bob Wyatt was offered the captaincy but declined, saying he needed a rest.
 In order to limit the expense of the tour, MCC chose only six professionals (Barber, Hardstaff, Langridge, Parks, Sims and Smith), and there was no manager.
 The team was the youngest-ever English touring team, with an average age of 26.
 Holmes judged his team to be "just about representative of England's second XI at the time".

 Lyttelton, later known as Viscount Cobham, returned to New Zealand as Governor-General between 1957 and 1962.

+First-class matches

+Assessments

+The tour made a financial loss for the New Zealand Cricket Council of £3,000, which was considered severe.